-Ratos applies the Swedish Code of Corporate Governance (the Code) and does not report any non-compliance from the Code in the 2016 financial year, except with regard to the composition of the Nomination Committee (see Nomination Committee on pages 53).
+Ratos applies the Swedish Corporate Governance Code (the Code) and did not report any non-compliance with the Code in the 2017 financial year, except with regard to the composition of the Nomination Committee (see Nomination Committee on page 53).

-This corporate governance report seeks to avoid repetition of information that is included in applicable regulations and primarily to describe corporate governance for Ratos AB.
+This Corporate Governance Report seeks to avoid repetition of information that is included in applicable regulations and primarily to describe corporate governance for Ratos AB.